fmawelle/ediViewer/README.md

     -   Double click on the transaction name to extract a file

 **Note:** Due to size limitations, I was not able to upload the database file, but i can provide that upon request.
 Contact me if you need it.

+### Download .exe file
+The .exe file is available for download from sourceforge https://sourceforge.net/projects/ediviewer/